Tsuen Wan Government Secondary School

 Tsuen Wan Government Secondary School (TWGSS; 荃灣官立中學 or 荃官 in short) is an EMI co-education secondary school located at 70 Hoi Pa Street, Tsuen Wan, Hong Kong.
 The school building consists of the hall, the laboratory wing, the classroom wing, and the new wing (completed in 2003).
-Tang Suk Ching is the current principal of the school, beginning her term in September 2016.
+Ms. Tang Suk Ching is the current principal of the school, beginning her term in September 2016.